Hunza Region, Northern Pakistan: 15 Days Itinerary

 Day 4: Mountain Story Stay/ Eagles Nest Sunrise

-After a morning of exploring Karimabad, we’ll drive for thirty minutes up a steep switchback road to reach Mountain Story— a guesthouse located above Aliabad, just south of Karimabad.
+After a morning of exploring Karimabad, we’ll drive for thirty minutes up a steep switchback road to reach Mountain Story— an awesome guesthouse located above Aliabad, just south of Karimabad.
 This place is awesome (and they may even make home made cider and beer)...
-We will then have a very early morning start and drive to catch the sunrise above Eagles Nest.
+We will then have a very early morning start (in the dark) and drive to catch the sunrise above Eagles Nest.
+Well worth it!

 Day 5: Meet our Pakistani family!